-- Keep the headteacher informed of any issues - [°] Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search
+- > Keep the headteacher informed of any issues (if the DSL isn't the headteacher). - Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - > Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search

-The full responsibilities of the DSL and deputy are set out in their job description and included in the WPT Safeguarding Handbook
+The full responsibilities of the DSL and wider safeguarding team are set out in their job description which can be found in the Trust Safeguarding Handbooks.

-5.3 The Governing Body
+5.3 The board of trustees

-The governing body will:
+The board will: